YassineEng/Byte-pair-encoding-Tokenizer-from-scratch/README.md

-# Unicode Byte Pair Encoder (BPE) from Scratch
+# Byte Pair Encoding (BPE) Tokenizer from Scratch

 This project is an educational journey to build a Unicode character property database and a Byte Pair Encoding (BPE) tokenizer from first principles in Python.
-It aims to replicate core functionalities found in Python's `unicodedata` module and modern tokenization libraries, providing a deep understanding of Unicode handling and text processing.
+It aims to replicate core functionalities found in Python's `unicodedata` module and modern BPE tokenization libraries, providing a deep understanding of Unicode handling and text processing.
 To enhance performance in critical sections, a Rust-based parser is integrated using `PyO3`.

 Each `step_XX_*.py` file represents a distinct stage in building this system, progressively adding complexity and functionality.